kratores85/emw/README.md

 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

-#### Clean Skyrim
+#### Clean Enderal

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
-You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/`.
+You should also clean up the `Enderal` folder in `Documents/My Games/`.

-#### Start Skyrim
+#### Start Enderal

-After you have done everything above and got a clean SSE installation ready, start the Launcher and open the _Options_ menu.
+After you have done everything above and got a clean Enderal installation ready, start the Launcher and open the _Options_ menu.

+1. Click on _Settings_
-1. Click on _High_
+1. Click on _Common_
 2. Set the _Aspect Ratio_ and _Resolution_ to your monitor's native values
 3. Set _Antialiasing_ to _Off_
-4. Check _Windowed Mode_ and _Borderless_
+4. Select _Borderless Fullscreen_ from the dropdown

 Start the game and exit once you're in the main menu.